 Still, there is typically loss in chroma (regardless if RPR or NN).

 EE1-3 (intra prediction)

 It makes sense to look closely onto test results in “all-intra” configuration while discussing Intra tools.
 The comparison of NN-filter and NN-Intra tests in this EE is shown in Fig. 5.

-Subsequent figure needs change from v2